The article you’re reading right now has been ranking at the top for a bunch of AI SEO keywords for more than a year.

 - Traffic and Market: This one can help you spy on your competitors (in a friendly way) to see what works for them and how they grow.

-If you want to use it, you’ll need to upgrade to at least the Pro plan, which costs $139.95 a month.
+Semrush’s old Pro and Guru plans now only give you access to the SEO Toolkit.
+So if you want to use it, you’ll need to upgrade to at least the Pro plan, which starts at $139.95/month.

-However, if you are into SEO and AI, I suggest taking a look at Semrush One, which is Semrush’s newest toolkit that combines traditional SEO tools with advanced AI features to help you track and improve your brand’s visibility in AI search results.
-It lets you monitor 50 prompts and 500 keywords daily across 5 different domains.
+But if you’re interested in both SEO and AI, I actually recommend checking out Semrush One.
+It’s the newest toolkit that blends classic SEO tools with AI features to help you track and improve your brand’s visibility in AI search results.
+You can monitor up to 50 prompts and 500 keywords per day across five domains, which is pretty solid.

-One thing I like about Semrush is their quick customer support.
-If your card gets charged by mistake (happened to me once), they process refunds within a day.
-You just fill out a contact form, and they’ll email you to confirm the refund.
+One thing I appreciate about Semrush is their fast support.
+If your card ever gets charged by mistake (it happened to me once), they refund it within a day.
+You just fill out a form, and they email you once it’s processed.

 Below, I’ve put together a quick overview of Semrush’s AI and SEO features you’ll likely find helpful: